Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT)

 - What is the status of OPCAT in Australia?

 - The Commission's work in relation to OPCAT

 - Useful links

 The Australian Government announced in February that it intends to ratify OPCAT, working closely with the states and territories, by December 2017.
 The Commonwealth Attorney-General has asked the Commission to conduct consultations with civil society to provide advice back to the Australian Government on views about OPCAT implementation.
-In order to do so the Commission has released a consultation paper, is seeking submissions and will be holding roundtables.
-For more details see OPCAT Consultation page here.
+In order to do so the Commission has released a consultation paper, sought submissions and has held roundtables in Canberra, Sydney, Melbourne, Adelaide and will hold a further roundtable in Darwin.
+For more details see our OPCAT Consultation page.

 The Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) is an international agreement aimed at preventing torture and cruel, inhuman or degrading treatment or punishment.
 OPCAT was adopted in 2002 and entered into force in 2006.
 OPCAT is a human rights treaty that assists in the implementation of and builds on the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) and helps States meet their obligations under CAT.
 The key aim of OPCAT is to prevent the mistreatment of people in detention.